League of LegendsNews

 Before we talk about vision denial, we must first know what the main types of vision denial are.
 The first and most obvious way of denying vision is by purchasing and placing Control Wards around the map.

 Control Wards are a 75-gold item that reveals and disables wards.
 They reveal camouflaged champions (not always, learn the specifics) and stealth traps as well.
 They have 4 health points and do not die after a certain period of time.
 The next type of vision denial is a sweeper.
 There are 2 types of sweepers in League of Legends.
-The first is the Sweeping Lens which is unlocked at level 1, and the Oracle Alteration that unlocks at level 9.
+The first is the Sweeping Lens which is unlocked at level 1, and the Oracle Alteration which is unlocked at level 9.

 Warding during the laning phase is crucial to playing safe.
 It can directly dictate how you play and how useful you will be for the rest of the game.
 Every laning phase tends to have the same basic concept, however, there are a ton of different scenarios that you have to adapt to.